LoV432/next-openwrt-stats/README.md

 # Overview

-This is a simple dashboard for OpenWrt that does the following things:
+This is a simple dashboard for [OpenWrt](https://openwrt.org/) that does the following things:

 1. Displays router uptime.
 2. Keeps track of all PPPoE disconnects.
 3. Monitors all devices that connect to the router*.
 4. Shows real-time total bandwidth usage.
-5. Provides real-time per-user bandwidth usage.
+5. Shows real-time per-user bandwidth usage.

 `*Note: Device tracking uses DHCP, so devices using static IP addresses will not show up.`